 Upon his hiring:

 “I am very humbled and excited to be leading the SVC Men’s Basketball program,” said Veltri.
 “I am also looking forward to helping students gain important job skills in my role as Cooperative Education Coordinator.”

 “Brock Veltri will make a big contribution to basketball at SVC and he will inherit a solid program,” said Gary Knutzen, SVC’s Athletic Director.
 “We owe a debt of gratitude to Dick Freier, who generously stepped forward to coach the team so that our program didn’t miss a beat during the past year.
 I especially appreciate the energy and dedication he gave to recruiting players and strengthening the program.”
 Freier, who served as Assistant Coach for Roger Valentine for 19 years, served as interim Men’s Basketball Coach during the 2012-13 season, following Valentine’s retirement.

-Skagit Valley Head Coach Brock Veltri announced that former Mount Vernon standout and Western Washington great Tyler Amaya joins the Skagit Valley College staff after completing his successful international playing career.
+In the summer of 2013, Skagit Valley Head Coach Brock Veltri announced that former Mount Vernon standout and Western Washington great Tyler Amaya would be joining the Skagit Valley College staff after completing his successful international playing career.